Satyr (band): History

+On Jul 31, 2023, it was announced Smith would continue to tour and permanently join Invent Animate as their official drummer.
+During an appearance on American drumming podcast "Crash Bang Boom Podcast" in July 2024, Smith quietly confirmed due to his departure, Satyr is currently inactive with no plans for new music or performing in the future.

 Musical style and influences

 The band's music has been characterized as post-hardcore blended with progressive metal, mathcore, and djent rhythms performed with technical intricacy and complex song structures into a unique sound.
 Most notably, the fluid interchanging clean and scream vocals by Long and Campbell respectively add a contrasting yet complementary dynamic signature to their sound.

 Collectively, the group has cited bands such as Dance Gavin Dance, Hail The Sun, The Fall of Troy, Veil of Maya, Periphery, The Dillinger Escape Plan and Meshuggah as influential to their sound.

+Post-breakup activity

+Following Satyr's dissolution, Smith has continued touring full-time with Invent Animate since 2023, performing a number of high profile shows and festivals annually, as well as recording with the group, making his debut contributions on the deluxe version of their fourth and latest studio album, Heavener (Definitive) reissued May 31, 2024 and most recently on the split EP Bloom in Heaven, along with American metalcore band, Silent Planet released March 28, 2025 via Australian independent label, UNFD.

+Long has remained musically active since the split with a budding progressive soul, electro pop solo project, under the mononym, "Devoy" and is currently managed by Halle Berry's romantic partner and American musician, Van Hunt.
+Long's debut single, "Left In The Dark" was released July 25, 2025 via OnTheHunt Music Group.